 Carcinoid syndrome occurs when a rare cancerous tumor called a carcinoid tumor secretes certain chemicals into your bloodstream, causing a variety of signs and symptoms.
-Carcinoid tumors occur most commonly in the gastrointestinal tract or lungs.
+A carcinoid tumor, which is a type of neuroendocrine tumor, occurs most often in the gastrointestinal tract or the lungs.

 Carcinoid syndrome typically occurs in people who have carcinoid tumors that are advanced.
 Treatment for carcinoid syndrome usually involves treating the cancer.
 However, because most carcinoid tumors don't cause carcinoid syndrome until they're advanced, a cure may not be possible.
-In those cases, medications may relieve your carcinoid syndrome symptoms and make you more comfortable.
+Medications may be recommended to relieve your carcinoid syndrome symptoms and make you more comfortable.

 Skin flushing.
 The skin on your face and upper chest feels hot and changes color — ranging from pink to purple.
 Flushing episodes may last from a few minutes to a few hours or longer.